 Tip: Bar seats and the counter overlooking the open kitchen take walk-ins.
 Tables book a month ahead through Resy.

-The Clove Club team's neighbourhood Italian on St John Street in Clerkenwell London, opened 2016, runs British-Italian seasonal cooking in a tiled dining room and bar.
+The Clove Club team's neighbourhood Italian on St John Street in Clerkenwell London, opened 2016, runs British-Italian seasonal cooking in a tiled dining.

 Signature: Parmesan fries, Tagliolini al limone